qdm12/ddns-updater/docs/cloudflare.md

 - `"proxied"` can be set to `true` to use the proxy services of Cloudflare
 - `"ip_version"` can be `ipv4` (A records), or `ipv6` (AAAA records) or `ipv4 or ipv6` (update one of the two, depending on the public ip found).
 It defaults to `ipv4 or ipv6`.
+- `"ipv6_suffix"` is the IPv6 interface indentifier suffix to use.
+It can be for example `0:0:0:0:72ad:8fbb:a54e:bedd/64`.
+If left empty, it defaults to no suffix and the raw public IPv6 address obtained is used in the record updating.

 Special thanks to @Starttoaster for helping out with the [documentation](https://gist.github.com/Starttoaster/07d568c2a99ad7631dd776688c988326) and testing.